SarangKumar/SarangKumar/README.md

 </p>

 ## :relaxed:I'm a student at PES University
-  - I'm currently learning ReactJS, Firebase :fire:
+  - I'm currently learning Firebase and Redux:fire:
   - I'm looking to collaborate with other content creators ✋
   - Currently making a guide on python
   - 2023 Goal: Be a backend developer :persevere:
-  - Learning Flask and selenium and redis
+  - Learning Flask and selenium and Redis

 #### Do fork or star some of my repos :wink: